lm2343635/RxDataSourcesSingleSection/README.md

 [![License](https://img.shields.io/cocoapods/l/RxDataSourcesSingleSection.svg?style=flat)](https://cocoapods.org/pods/RxDataSourcesSingleSection)
 [![Platform](https://img.shields.io/cocoapods/p/RxDataSourcesSingleSection.svg?style=flat)](https://cocoapods.org/pods/RxDataSourcesSingleSection)

+This library provides simple extensions to create a table view or collection view which contains only a single section, with the RxDataSources library.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.